What to do if your Yahoo account was hacked

 Pick better passwords

 Consider using a phrase instead of single words that are more easily guessed.
-Don’t go for common phrases like cliches: Pick a combination of words that don’t go together — i.e., rather than “herecomesthesun,” go for something like “combat boots parade”.
+Don’t go for common terms like cliches: Pick a combination of words that don’t go together — i.e., rather than “herecomesthesun,” go for something like “combat boots parade”.
 Avoid using common passwords like 1-2-3-4-5-6 or p-a-s-s-w-o-r-d (see more here), and include a mixture of numbers, letters, and characters Frett Board.

 Use a password manager.

-Update those security questions
+Update those security questions.

 Be alert